 You need to remember that things are a little bit more difficult for you and it’s okay if things are a little bit messy.
 It’s okay if you didn’t quite get to those dishes; as long as you’re happy and healthy, that’s the most important thing.

-- What Are the Treatment Options Available for Fibromyalgia?
+- What Are the Symptoms of Fibromyalgia?

 Fibromyalgia symptoms may include pain, physical and cognitive fatigue, and joint and muscle stiffness.
 Learn more common symptoms of fibromyalgia here.